How much does it cost to move a static caravan? Guide to prices, logistics & options

 If the logistics of a part exchange aren’t right for you, you could consider selling your caravan.

-You could try a caravan dealer or trader if they’re unable to buy it from you.
+Alternatively, you could try a caravan dealer or trader.
 They’ll usually quote a similar price to your park, as they base their quotes on the same factors.
+If permitted to do so, you could also sell your caravan privately.

-Make sure your park lets you sell your static caravan privately first, and follow the correct process outlined in your agreement.
+Make sure your park lets you sell your static caravan privately first, though, and follow the correct process outlined in your agreement.

 Selling your static caravan instead of moving it could be an easier and less risky process for you, so it’s always worth considering.